amirahdzh/simple-bank/README.md

 <i>on development...</i>

 ## Database Schema
-This is the database schema for this project: <br>
+This is the database schema for this project: <br><br>
 ![Database Schema](readme/db_schema.png) <br>
-or you can access is directly [here](https://dbdiagram.io/d/Simple-Bank-678a4ceb6b7fa355c336c916).
+or you can access it directly [here](https://dbdiagram.io/d/Simple-Bank-678a4ceb6b7fa355c336c916).

 ### to be continued~